-There are three levels of ground ambulance service-advanced life support (ALS), basic life support (BLS) - emergency, and basic life support-non-emergency.
 Each level has its own medical necessity requirements, documentation standards, and payment rates.
-The patient care report must contain documentation to support the medical necessity for the level of transport service provided.
-Generally, use of other means of transportation is medically contraindicated because it would endanger or be detrimental to the patient's health.
-Providers must use guidelines in Appendix 524A to assist in determining medical necessity for ground ambulance services.
+The member care report must contain documentation to support the medical necessity for the level of transport service provided.
+Generally, use of other means of transportation is medically contraindicated because it would endanger or be detrimental to the member's health.
+Providers must use guidelines in Appendix 524A, Ground Ambulance Medical Necessity to assist in determining medical necessity for ground ambulance services.

 A current condition or history that is not identified as a current disabling condition with ongoing or present limitations does not constitute a need for ambulance transport.
-Describing a patient as being "non-ambulatory," "bed confined," or needing "stretcher transport" without more specific description of the patient's condition, is not adequate documentation to support the assertion that an ambulance is the only means of transport that could be utilized without endangering the patient's health.
-A physician order for ambulance transportation does not negate the need for documentation describing the medical condition that necessitates ambulance transport, nor does a physician order for ambulance transportation quarantee that the transport is reimbursable by the WV Medicaid Program.
+Describing a member as being "non-ambulatory; bed-confined; or needing stretcher transport" without more specific description of the member's condition, is not adequate documentation to support the assertion that an ambulance is the only means of transport that could be utilized without endangering the member's health.
+A physician order for ambulance transportation does not negate the need for documentation describing the medical condition that necessitates ambulance transport, nor does a physician order for ambulance transportation guarantee that the transport is reimbursable by the West Virginia Medicaid program.